gaehlerm/SoftwareEngineering/README.md

 ### The Beyonce rule

 A common question is "what to test?".
 A very simple answer is everything.
-This is certainly a correct answer, though you cannot always test everything equaly extensive.
-Instead, at google they came up with the Beyonce rule. // Software Engeneering at google
+This is certainly a correct answer, though you cannot always test everything equally extensive.
+Instead, at google they came up with the Beyonce rule. // Software Engineering at google
 She sings in her song "If you like it shoulda put a ~~ring~~ *test* on it."

 ### Mocking and Stubs